ePages-de/epages-docs/soap/data-types.md

 <StartDate>2015-05-06T09:00:00</StartDate>
 {% endhighlight %}

-# ePages specific types

-ePages brings own data types in .WSDL files (webservice definition languages) and with the related .XSD files.
-All the types starts wit a capital T following by the type name.
-Here are described some examples of it

 # TAttribute

+ePages-specific data type.
-The TAttribute data type is used to specify name-value pair of a base type, it can used in array to have a list of name-value pairs
+The TAttribute data type is used to specify a name-value pair of a base type.

-##Example
+It can be used in an array to receive a list of name-value pairs.

+## Example

 {% highlight xml %}
 <Attribute xsi:type="TAttribute">